 Appoint an interview through the website of the consulate or embassy of the country you are planning to visit, in your country of residence.
-You can appoint an interview three months before the earliest and two weeks before the latest.
+You can appoint an interview six months before the earliest and two weeks before the latest.

 On the day of the appointment